-The Film Studies Program at the University of Pittsburgh draws on the expertise of faculty across disciplines to offer rigorous courses concerning the history, aesthetics, theory, and production of cinema.
+The Film and Media Studies Program at the University of Pittsburgh draws on the expertise of faculty across disciplines to offer rigorous courses concerning the history, aesthetics, theory, and production of cinema.
 The program provides courses in critical studies and courses in film, video, and photography production.

-Wondering what it might be like to major in Film Studies at Pitt?
+Wondering what it might be like to major in Film and Media Studies at Pitt?
 The Fall 2016 Pitt Pride newsletter features undergraduate student Khadija-Awa Diop's major decision, as well as opportunities for research and study in and out of the classroom.